awsdocs/aws-cdk-guide/v2/cli.md

 cdk synth --context key1=value1 --context key2=value2 MyStack
 ```

 When deploying multiple stacks, the specified context values are normally passed to all of them\.
-If you wish, you may specify different values for each stack by prefixing the stack name to the context value\.
+If you want, you can specify different values for each stack by prefixing the stack name to the context value\.

 ```
 # different context values for each stack
 cdk synth --context Stack1:key=value Stack2:key=value Stack1 Stack2
 ```

-### Specifying display format<a name="w322aac33b7c31c13"></a>
+### Specifying display format<a name="w322aac35b7c31c13"></a>

 By default, the synthesized template is displayed in YAML format\.
 Add the `--json` flag to display it in JSON format instead\.